northeastern-rc/rc-public-documentation/docs/source/using-discovery/transferringdata.md

 ::::
 ::::{tab-item} FileZilla
-You can use Firefox to transfer data to and from the HPC.
+You can use FileZilla to transfer data to and from the HPC.
+Please checkout [FileZilla] to download MobaXterm.

 1. Open FileZilla.
 1. In the **Host** field, type `sftp://xfer.discovery.neu.edu`